id-studiolab/Digital-Interfaces/tutorials/02-pomodoro/step3.md

 [Using a Grove Chainable LED on the ItsyBitsy](https://www.notion.so/Using-a-Grove-Chainable-LED-on-the-ItsyBitsy-96b94be0d93647928cedf38bf2ed4097)

-Now we can import the p9813 library, and use it to set up some variables to control the LED.
+Now we can import the neopixel library, and use it to set up some variables to control the LED.

 ```python
 ##--- Imports